 Step 5: Turn on the Water Supply and Test the Faucet

-The final step in fixing a leaky faucet is to turn on the water supply and test the faucet.
-Turn the shut-off valves back on and turn the faucet handle to the on position.
-Check for any leaks or drips.
-If the faucet is still leaking, you may need to replace the cartridge or the entire faucet.
+Turn the shut-off valves back on and turn the handle to the on position.
+Check for leaks or drips.
+If the faucet is still leaking, you may need to replace it or the entire faucet.

 Conclusion

 Fixing a leaky faucet is a simple task that can save you money on your water bill and prevent water waste.
-By following the 5 easy steps outlined in this tutorial, you can fix a leaky faucet in no time.
-Remember to always turn off the water supply before working on a faucet and take the old parts to the hardware store to ensure that you get the right replacements.
-And, if you need additional assistance, The Brisbane Plumbers are always here to help.
+By following the five easy steps outlined in this tutorial, you can fix a leaky faucet in no time.